A Typical School Day

 Morning classes are devoted to language arts and mathematics.
 If there is a single item that separates our school from any other it is our intentional focus on the basics first.
 Our children learn how to read, write, add, and subtract.
-They not only learn to read, but are encouraged to develop a passion for literacy.
-We tie literacy into all subjects.
+They not only learn to read, but are encouraged to develop a passion for literacy throughout the day, in all classes.

 Classes after lunch expand to explore science, social studies and creative pursuits such as art and music.
 Continuing with the close personal attention that comes with our 15-18/1 student/teacher ratio, our faculty work in small groups, and often one-on-one, to ensure that all of our students reach their highest potential.

 Active and Outdoor